FusionAuth/fusionauth-site/site/_posts/2018-10-16-8-things-to-know-about-okta-and-fusionauth.md

 layout: blog-post
 title: 8 Things to Know About Okta And FusionAuth
 author: Bryan Giese
+description: Compare FusionAuth and Okta for your identity and access management solution.
 categories: blog
 image: blogs/okta-and-fusionauth-8-things.png
 excerpt_separator: <!--more-->